-What can I expect during my visit?
+What can i expect during my visit?

-How long will my visit take?
+HOw long will my visit take?

-The initial visit including the consultation, physical examination and diagnostic testing (ultrasound, ECG, etc) will take approximately 1 hour.
-If additional procedures are needed (especially those requiring sedation or anesthesia), a second visit may be needed.
+The initial visit including the consultation, physical examination, and diagnostic testing (ultrasound, ECG, etc) will take approximately 1 hour.
+If additional procedures are needed, especially those requiring sedation or anesthesia, a second visit may be needed.

-Will you contact my veterinarian with your findings?
+Will you contact my veterinarian with results?

-A comprehensive medical summary will be sent to you and your veterinarian within days of your pet's visit.
+For our full consult appointments, a comprehensive medical summary will be sent to you and your veterinarian within days of your pet's visit.
 We commonly work with your veterinarian for both short and long term follow up on your pet's care including future laboratory tests or other diagnostic procedures.